huitema/quic-in-space/draft-huitema-quic-in-space.md

 Since the idle timeout is negotiated as the minimum of the values proposed by the two endpoints, both peers should proposed values that allow for a successful handshake.

+## Timers and Path Changes

+The packet loss detection algorithm use timers based on the most recent RTT measurements.
+If the RTT increases to a value above that timer, this is very likely to be interpreted as an indication of loss.
+Handling large delay increase from a few minutes to more than an hour will require updating these algorithms.

+Congestion control protocols typically compute a "congestion window" that tracks the bandwidth-delay product of the connection.
+If the congestion window is tuned for a delay of 8 minutes and the delay suddenly jumps to more than an hour as mentioned in {{path-change}}, the congestion window will be suddenly 64 times too small.
+Algorithm that remain in the "congestion avoidance" phase increase the congestion window very slowly, which would cause under-utilization of the network during the period of delay changes.
+The congestion control protocols will have to be updated to handle these communication patterns.

 # Flow Control